shopware5/devdocs/source/developers-guide/rest-api/examples/media/index.md

 ### Configuration 1

-is to assign the image via the mediaId.
+The image is assigned by the mediaId.
 If the image array contains a mediaId, the resource first checks whether the media file is already assigned as an product image.
 If no image with the given media ID exists, the resource creates a new product image with this media ID.

 ### Configuration 2

-Is to pass an image URL.
+Passing an image URL.
 This function is copied from the article image array.
 The image URL can be a local file, base64, or some other type supported by the article and media resource.
 Both configurations automatically create the child data sets in <code>s_articles_img</code> and the relation for the backend configuration.

-<b>Example:</b> (Updates an existing variant using the resource variants and assigns two variants of images.)
+<b>Example:</b> (Updates an existing variant using the resource <code>variants</code> and assigns two types of images.)

 ```php
 // PUT /api/variants/1042